For the galette dough:

-- 1 tablespoon, total, of thyme and oregano added to the pie crust (or you can add it to the cheese mixture, it's simpler and you still get the flavor)
+- 1 tablespoon fresh herbs, chopped.
+I use thyme, oregano, and sometimes basil (or you can add it to the cheese mixture; it's simpler, and you still get the flavor)

 For the filling:

 - 3/4 cup cream cheese or soft goat cheese

 - 1/4 cup grated Parmesan cheese (or Asiago or white Cheddar)

 - Tomatoes, about 3 cups (I used about 3 round tomatoes and 1/2 cup of cherry halves)

 - Cherry tomatoes and fresh herbs, optional for serving